denerose/AdventOfCode2024/README.md

 - Task 1: 4647
 - Task 2: 1723

 Traversing the grind and finding the first set of paths was easy enough, like a much more simplified pathing calculation for a game and I used the same logic I would for that.
 For part 2, I just updated the 'map' (my grid) to add the obstacles in each place on the original path.

-I finally read up on DPS after completing this, but turns out that's basically what I did here.
-My main hurdle on this was when I realised she could get stuck in a cycle that didn't involve the new obstacle, but checking the 'visited' list fixes that.
+I finally read up on DFS (depth first search) for grids after completing this, but turns out that's basically what I did here and now I know it this will be helpful in future.
+My main hurdle on this was when I realised she could get stuck in a cycle that didn't involve the new obstacle, but re-checking the 'visited' list for my valid break condition fixes that.

 #### Day 7: Bridge Repair
 The day elephants stole our equation operators.
 Check if sum can be solved (left to right) with limited operation list.